RAPIDLY DEVELOPING THUNDERSTORM - Convection Warning (GEO v2021)

 Additionally calculation of External attributes of convective objects and 3D description are performed

 Prior to any analysis, RDT-CW undertakes a cloud filtering using CT product.
 All non-cloudy pixels are ignored through a dynamic cloud filtering.
 Since cloud type information is further used as attribute to cloud cell objects, CT is rather used than CMA product.

 Moreover the product takes into account the deformation of pixels when on the edge of the spaceview domain.
 A mask of stretched pixels (pixels more than 5 * nominal_area) is automatically elaborated and backuped, and masked zones are ignored in the detection step, where gradients processing (used as predictor in discrimination scheme) should be less reliable.

-The detection algorithm allows to define “cells” which represent the cloud systems as seen in the infrared 10.8 channel.
+The detection algorithm allows to define “cells” which represent the cloud systems as seen in the infrared 10.8 channel or equivalent.

 Non cloudy pixels identification